Louise Bowes

 Of the conclusion of the long-running medical series, and writing the final episode, Louise stated, “to have to wrap up a show that had been much loved for 12 years was a real privilege, a huge responsibility and also extremely sad.
 I remain incredibly proud of what we achieved, that last episode still brings me to tears.

 Louise’s first episode aired on 25th July 2011 (Ep#5346) and her final episode aired on 11th June 2015 (Ep#6215).
 Over her tenure, Louise was responsible for several storylines including the River Boys saga, the SIDS death of Heath and Bianca’s son, the Kyle/Tamara/Casey love triangle, Jett’s adoption, and the returns of Sally Fletcher, Celia Stewart and Charlie Buckton, as well as the development of the Brax/Ricky & John/Marilyn couplings and the introduction of 23 new main characters.
-Louise’s departure was announced in June 2015.

-She moved into the position of network script executive at Network Seven, responsible for the development of new drama alongside head of drama, Julie McGauran.
+In September 2014, Louise was promoted to network script executive at Network Seven, responsible for the development of new drama alongside head of drama, Julie McGauran.
 Together, they commissioned Wanted, 800 Words and The Secret Daughter.

 Over her career, Louise has been nominated for 8 AWGIE awards, over both All Saints and Home and Away.
 She was successful in winning 2 of her nominations, both of which were for Home and Away.
 The first award she won was in 2005 for Ep#3806, which saw the funeral of Noah Lawson, and the second was in 2015 for Ep#6057, which saw the funeral of Casey Braxton.